 With this money, we want to begin targeting the best debt to reduce.
 There are two main ways to pay off debts.
 The Debt Snowball and Debt Avalanche method.
 An explanation of the two methods is below.

 This method involves paying off your smallest to largest debt, regardless of the interest rates.
 This process involves making the minimum interest payment on everything except for the smallest balance.
 Every additional penny should applied to the smallest balance account.
 You simply rinse and repeat this until all of the accounts are paid

 This method involves paying off your highest interest rate debts first.
 The balance on the account doesn’t matter.
 As with the Debt Snowball method, you would make minimum payments on everything except for the debt with the highest interest rate.
 Mathematically this makes the most sense and will save you the most amount of money.

 However, which is the best method?
 Research has shown that the Debt Snowball is far easier to stick to then the Debt Avalanche.
 The reason is because you feel good about actually eliminating accounts.
 However, if you are extremely disciplined the debt avalanche method will save you more money.

-Our friends over at 4 Pillars Muskoka & Parry Sound created a wonderful calculator that can go through both of these options.
+Check out this wonderful calculator that can go through both of these options.

 Putting it all together